 Max Müller – Sie ist aus Holland

-the A-side of this 7“ was a hit in West-Berlin’s bohemian bar Kumpelnest 3000 (1989, Die Tödliche Doris Schallplatten)
+The A-side of this 7-inch single was a hit in the West-Berlin artists’ bar Kumpelnest 3000.
+(1989, Die Tödliche Doris Schallplatten)

 Martin Kippenberger – Yuppi Du